Gshadow2005/Gshadow2005/README.md

 ##  About
 - Studying at the **University of Science and Technology of Southern Philippines**
 - Cagayan de Oro City
-- Eager to learn and grow in the tech world
+- Learning in the tech world

 ##  Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)